 Humans are wired for stories.
 It's no wonder that a great story will increase conversion rates.

 Start your story by setting the scene for your customers.
 You can approach the storytelling from multiple angles.
-For instance, your story can talk about the frustrations that customers are facing.
+For instance, your story can talk about customers' frustrations or any problems they may be facing.
+These pain points can then be used as a hooking mechanism to engage the reader and inspire them to continue reading.

 Inject some conflict into the story.
 This can be through something that the customer has experienced in the past.
 For instance, you can create conflict by talking about how other solutions that most customers have tried have failed them.